 Thirsty Hydrangeas Experience Chlorosis

 Underwatering can also cause yellowing leaves in hydrangea plants.
-As with most plants, hydrangeas that do not get enough water begin to wilt, droop and turn yellow.
+As with most plants, hydrangeas do not get enough water to begin to wilt, droop, and turn yellow.

 Too Little Iron Causes Chlorosis